 Chief Marketing Officer: More and more marketing organizations are ROI-driven these days and making the case that social customer care reduces churn and thus decreases the amount that they must spend on acquiring new customers is a sure win.
 For example:

 Chief Financial Officer: The chief financial officer is interested in profitability.
 They’re often more risk-averse than the other officers, and look to protect revenue growth.
 She wants to hear about how social customer care is the future and how customers are abandoning organizations who don’t provide it:

-Now that you have something to grab their attention, figure out how social care should be deployed in your organization.
+Now that you have something to grab their attention, figure out how social customer care should be deployed in your organization.
 What training, headcount, or changes will need to be applied to make this actionable?
 Peruse the Definitive Guide to Social Customer Care and come up with a rough outline of what you’re proposing that’ll survive the first volley of questions, such as:

-A: The risk of a social media blow-up is low for organizations that deploy with a social care playbook.
+A: The risk of a social media blow-up is low for organizations that deploy with a social customer care playbook.

 A: Our customers will continue to move to social media and messaging apps, our success teams’ effectiveness will decline, and we’ll see a negative revenue impact.

 A: This is something that we’re going to have to explore, but solutions like Conversocial can deliver a 272% ROI according to Forrester's Total Economic Impact study of Conversocial and many organizations don’t need to deploy additional headcount to do this.
 Plus, it can be tested and then scaled up if it’s successful.